 Accelerators in Software Sales Commission

-Also, many companies will incentivize reps to surpass quota by adding accelerators, higher rates of commission that begin after a rep hits quota.
+Also, many companies will incentivize reps to surpass quota by adding accelerators, and higher rates of commission that begin after a rep hits quota.
 Imagine a rep was earning 10% commission for all deals closed up to the quota.
 With accelerators, that number would start to go up after they passed the quota.
 In the 100% - 150% quota range they might earn 20% on all revenue closed.
 And from 150%-200% it might increase to 35%.

-Software sales reps who are just getting started in the field can expect to earn anywhere from $60,000 to $150,000 a year, depending on their skill level and company.
+Tech sales reps who are just getting started in the field can expect to earn anywhere from $60,000 to $150,000 a year, depending on their skill level and company.
 Once you get a few years under your belt and move up to Mid-Market or Enterprise Account Executive, you have the opportunity to bring in 7 figures if you play your cards right and continue learning and performing.
-To find the right company for your needs and background, check out Sales Trax, the job board devoted to helping aspiring and experienced software salespeople land their next gig.
+To find the right company for your needs and background, check out Salestrax.com, the job board devoted to helping aspiring and experienced software salespeople land their next gig.